Church of the Resurrection (Manhattan)

 The Church of the Resurrection, located at 119 East 74th Street, Manhattan, New York City, is a parish of the Episcopal Diocese of New York in the Episcopal Church.
 It is the oldest church structure on the Upper East Side.

 The church is Anglo-Catholic in doctrine and style, and has an extensive music program.
-The services are in traditional language and reflect the Anglican and Western Catholic traditions of liturgy and music.
-In 2021, it reported 105 members, average attendance of 60, and $124,260 in plate and pledge income.
+The church falls on the Anglo-Papalist end of the Anglo-Catholic spectrum.
+Masses are in traditional language and reflect the Anglican and Western Catholic traditions of liturgy and music.
+In 2023, it reported 109 members, average attendance of 57, and $117,500 in plate and pledge income.
+No membership statistics were reported in 2024 national parochial reports.

 History

 The Church of the Resurrection was founded in 1868 as the Church of the Holy Sepulchre by a group of Episcopalians.
 An armory for the 7th New York Militia was built nearby, and its chaplain, the Reverend James Tuttle Smith, became the first rector.
 The building was completed in 1869, and was designed by James Renwick Jr., who had earlier built Grace Church in Manhattan, and went on to design the Smithsonian Institution in Washington D.C., and St. Patrick's Cathedral.

 Due to problems and lack of funds, his designs were not completely executed.
 The Great Rood of 1940 was carved by the Dutch sculptor Joep Nicolas.
 Since 1920, the Church of the Resurrection has been Anglo-Catholic in worship and doctrine.